MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ## Questions about securing HoloLens devices

 See [our HoloLens 2 security information](security-overview.md).
-For HoloLens 1st Gen devices please review [this FAQ](hololens1-faq-security.yml).
+For HoloLens 1st Gen devices, review [this FAQ](hololens1-faq-security.yml).

 [Back to list](#list)